Does Gluten-Free Mean No Dairy?

 Gluten is a protein composite found in grains such as wheat, barley, rye and triticale (a cross between wheat and rye).
 From a medical standpoint, a gluten-free diet is primarily used to treat celiac disease.

 When people with celiac disease eat foods containing gluten, it causes inflammation in their small intestines.
 Eating a 100% gluten-free diet helps people with celiac disease control this issue, prevent symptoms and disease-related complications.

 Some people who don’t have celiac disease may have similar symptoms when they eat gluten, which is called non-celiac gluten sensitivity, and they may also benefit from a gluten-free diet.

 The good news is that most dairy foods are naturally gluten-free!

 The good news is that most dairy foods are naturally gluten-free!
-Keeping dairy foods in the diet assures that good sources of calcium, vitamin D and protein are maintained for overall good health.
+Keeping dairy foods in your diet assures that good sources of calcium, vitamin D and protein are maintained for overall good health.

 Dairy foods such milk, yogurt and cheese can add flavor to gluten-free foods, including pasta, rice, granola, cereal and breads.
 Single-serve dairy foods — think string cheese, yogurt and yogurt-based smoothies — are easy and nutritious gluten-free snacks.

-Use caution with some dairy foods: Cheese spreads or ice cream, for instance, may have flavorings or additives that contain gluten.
-It is still important to always read the manufacturer’s ingredient label.
+Use caution with some dairy foods: Some dairy-based foods (foods where milk or dairy is not the only component) may have flavorings or additives that contain gluten, so it’s important to read the ingredient label.
+If you are still in doubt, call the manufacturer or visit their website.